MOD-ASL/SimulationPlugins/README.md

 **Compiling Plugins**

 ***Note:*** <br>
-1. World plugin is in the WorldPlugin/ folder
+1. World plugin is in the WorldPlugin/ folder <br>
-2. Model plugin is in the ModelPlugin/ folder
+2. Model plugin is in the ModelPlugin/ folder <br>
 3. In the ContactSensor/ folder there is an important library used for simulating the magnetic connection

 Each plugin has its own folder in the plugins repository.
 To compile a plugin, create a build/ directory within that plugin's folder.
 From the new directory, run the commands:<br>